xueting03/cytoscape-home/README.md

 [![React](https://img.shields.io/badge/React-18.2-61DAFB?logo=react)](https://react.dev/)
 [![Vite](https://img.shields.io/badge/Vite-5.0-646CFF?logo=vite)](https://vitejs.dev/)

-**Cytoscape Home** is the centralized web portal and landing page for the **Cytoscape Ecosystem**.
+**Cytoscape Home** is the centralized web portal and landing page for the **Cytoscape**.
 It serves as an entry point for bench biologists and bioinformaticians to discover, access, and utilize powerful network biology tools including Cytoscape Desktop, Cytoscape Web, NDEx, and GeneMANIA.

 The application is designed to guide users from raw data (gene lists, enrichment files) to actionable network visualizations and analyses through interactive wizards and unified search capabilities.